Neurotrials Research Inc Listed by sinobi Ransomware Group

 NeuroTrials Research Inc., an Atlanta-based clinical trial facility founded in 1997, has been listed on the leak site of the sinobi ransomware group with internal files now publicly exfiltrated.

 Public reporting indicates the incident involves a ransomware attack in which attackers gained access to the company’s systems, exfiltrated internal files, and later listed NeuroTrials on their leak portal.
 The company operates a 12,000-square-foot outpatient and inpatient research facility that includes a 15-bed sleep lab.
 It has conducted more than 175 clinical trials involving over 2,500 volunteers in the Atlanta metro area.
 As of May 05, 2026, the group had posted the organization to its dark web leak site.
-The exact number of individuals whose data was exposed remains unknown, and the specific types of records taken have not been fully detailed in available reporting.
+The exact number of individuals whose data may have been exposed remains unknown, and the specific types of records taken have not been fully detailed in available reporting.

 Why This Matters for You and Your Family